Mike Hodges (politician)

 Mike Hodges is an American politician who is currently serving as the Georgia State Senator for the 3rd district.

 Education

 Born in Glynn County, Hodges attended Brunswick High School and graduated in 1971.
 He then attended Brunswick Junior College and earned a BBA in banking and finance at the University of Georgia.

 Career

 Hodges was a founding director of the First Bank of Brunswick, and later its CEO.
 The bank was purchased by Ameris Bancorp in 2001.

 Hodges announced his run for the Georgia State Senate in February 2022.

+In January 2024, Hodges co-sponsored S.B.
+390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association.

 Elections

-Hodges' state senate bid was endorsed by the Georgia Chamber of Commerce.
+Hodges' state Senate bid was endorsed by the Georgia Chamber of Commerce.

 Primary and general elections, 2022

 The primary election for District 3 was held on May 24, 2022.
 The two other candidates were Nora Lott Haynes and Jeff Jones.

 After no candidate won over 50% of the primary vote, a runoff between Hodges and Jeff Jones was held on June 21, 2022.

 In the general election, held on November 8, 2022, Hodges was unopposed.